gyob1908/gyob1908.github.io/project.md

 ### School of Social Statistics

 # Research Title
-Evaluating the merits of Survey and Observational Data in National Election Studies
+Evaluating the Merits of Survey and Observational Data in National Election Studies

 # Research Description
 This PhD project will build on the existing 2015 internet module of the [British Election Study](http://britishelectionstudy.com) (iBES) collected by [YouGov](https://yougov.co.uk) that merges survey and observational social media data.
 The primary goal focuses on evaluating the validity and robustness of each data source as a measure of political attitudes and behaviour.